paulirish/pwmetrics/readme.md

     chromeFlags: '', // custom flags to pass to Chrome.
 For a full list of flags, see http://peter.sh/experiments/chromium-command-line-switches/.
     // Note: pwmetrics supports all flags from Lighthouse
-    showOutput: true // not required, set to false for pwmetrics not output any console.log messages },
+    showOutput: true // not required, set to false for pwmetrics not output any console.log messages
+    failOnError: false // not required, set to true if you want to fail the process on expectations errors },
   expectations: {
     // these expectations values are examples, for your cases set your own